danspielman/Laplacians.jl/README.md

 This includes instructions for installing Julia, and some tips for how to start using it.
 It also includes guidelines for Dan Spielman's collaborators.

+For some examples of some of the things you can do with Laplacians, look at [this Julia notebook](http://github.com/danspielman/Laplacians.jl/blob/master/notebooks/FirstNotebook.ipynb).